 What are community platforms?

 If you’re wanting a community platform definition, you’re in the right place.
-A community platform is essentially a home for you to house your community.
-A central space where your audience and customers can share their ideas, tips, experiences, and create bonds over mutual interests, and where you can support your community.
+A community platform is essentially a home for you to house your internal communities.
+A central space where your audience and customers can share their ideas, tips, experiences, create bonds over mutual interests, and where you can support your community.

 Whilst many people may have previously relied on social media such as Facebook Groups to create their online communities and build stronger relationships, many are now opting to use online community platforms instead.

-Dying engagement, reach, data breaches, trolling and a lack of control don’t make hosting a community on traditional social media platforms easy.
+Dying engagement, reach, data breaches, trolling, minimal customer service and a lack of control don’t make hosting a community on traditional social media platforms easy.
 There are numerous community platform features that are a cut above social media platforms, including flexibility, security, having a community available via web and a mobile app and being fully customizable, which makes them a far more appealing option.

 Different types of community platforms

 Essentially there are two types of community platforms – free and owned.
 Below are community platform examples:

 Free platforms are owned and controlled by a third-party.
 They are social media platforms such as Facebook, Twitter, and Linkedin, or they can be old school forums such as Quora and Reddit.